-- List the name(s) of all active members on specific GLHA task force or GL Asthma Coalition - List the health priority on application form - Required: 12 pt. font (Times New Roman) with 1 inch margins - Describe timeline of task to be completed with specific dates
+- List the name(s) of all active members on specific GLHA task force or GL Asthma Coalition - List the health priority on application form and specific CHIP goal to be achieved. - Required: 12 pt. font (Times New Roman) with 1 inch margins - Describe timeline of task to be completed with specific dates - Please see section "SCORING and REQUIREMENTS"